Genesis: Evolving Attack Strategies for LLM Web Agent Red-Teaming: Method

 \subsubsection{Web Agent Formulation}

-Following \citet{xu2025advagent}, our work focuses on black-box red-teaming, which aims to assess the security vulnerabilities of web agents powered by closed-source LLMs.
-In this setting, we have no access to the agent's internal components, such as its model architecture or parameters.
-A web agent is tasked with executing a sequence of actions $\{a_1, a_2, \dots, a_n\}$ to fulfill a user's natural language request $T$ on a given website.
-At each step $t$, the agent's backend LLM $\pi$ determines the next action $a_t$ based on the current environmental observation $s_t$ (which includes the webpage's HTML content $h_t$ and its rendered screenshot $i_t$), the task $T$, and the history of previous actions $A_{t-1} = \{a_1, \dots, a_{t-1}\}$.
+Following Xu et al.~\cite{xu2025advagent}, a web agent is tasked with executing a sequence of actions $\{a_1, a_2, \dots, a_n\}$ to fulfill a user's natural language request on a given website.
+At each step $t$, the agent's backend LLM determines the next action $a_t$ based on the current observation (which includes the webpage's HTML content $h_t$ and its rendered screenshot $i_t$), the task, and the history of previous actions $A_{t-1} = \{a_1, \dots, a_{t-1}\}$.
 An action $a_t$ is typically a triplet $(o_t, r_t, e_t)$, specifying an operation $o_t$ (e.g., “TYPE”), an argument $r_t$ (e.g., a string to be typed), and a target HTML element $e_t$.
 The agent interacts with the environment sequentially until the task is completed.